Formalising Ordinal Partition Relations Using Isabelle/HOL: Conclusion

 Ordinal partition relations seem to be at the same time formalisable in Isabelle/HOL and at a point of their mathematical development where human advances seem rare and not forthcoming.
 None of the high power techniques of set theory and model theory such as large cardinals, forcing, pcf or elementary submodes seem to be relevant.
 Therefore, we hope that some advances in this subject might be obtained by automatisation.
 However, we remain with a humble conviction that doing enough preparatory work with Isabelle to be able to produce such results will require a considerable intellectual effort.

-\paragraph*{Acknowledgements.} Angeliki Koutsoukou-Argyraki and Lawrence C. Paulson thank ERC for their support through the ERC Advanced Grant ALEXANDRIA (Project GA 742178).
-Mirna D{\v z}amonja's research was supported by the GA{\v C}R project EXPRO 20-31529X and RVO: 67985840.
+\paragraph*{Acknowledgements.} Angeliki Koutsoukou-Argyraki and Lawrence C. Paulson thank the ERC for their support through the Advanced Grant ALEXANDRIA (Project GA 742178).
+Mirna D{\v z}amonja's research was supported by the GA{\v C}R project EXPRO 20-31529X and RVO: 67985840 at the Czech Academy of Sciences; she received funding from the European's Union Horizon 2020 research and innovation programme under the Maria Sko{\l}odowska-Curie grant agreement No 1010232.
 All three authors thank the London Mathematical Society for support through their Grant SC7-1920-11.
-Thanks to Stevo \stevo{} for advice.
+Thanks to Stevo \stevo{} for advice and to the anonymous reviewers for their helpful feedback on the first submitted version of this paper.